Tadukoo/TadukooCore/README.md

 Upcoming Commands/Features
 --------------------------
 Checks for all Tadukoo plugins.

 It and all plugins have a function in their main class that checks for other Tadukoo plugins.
 * It gets re-run by each Tadukoo plugin.

 Tadukoo Core loads first.

-Tadukoo Essentials loads second.
-Tadukoo Adjustments, Tadukoo Bible, Tadukoo Fake Op, Tadukoo Perms, and Tadukoo Vanilla Feel can all load next.
+Tadukoo Adjustments, Tadukoo Bible, Tadukoo Essentials, Tadukoo Fake Op, Tadukoo Perms, and Tadukoo Vanilla Feel can all load next.

 Tadukoo Bible Books loads after Tadukoo Bible.

+Tadukoo Essentials requires Tadukoo Core to run.

 Known Issues
 ------------